 The Academy LMS is a learning management system that uses the power of engagement, behavioural science and learning best practice to drive amazing results.
 It’s also a gamified solution, using game mechanics such as leaderboards and experience points to drive learner engagement.

-You can use Clubs to build a robust knowledge sharing culture by creating niche discussion groups.
+You can use Clubs to build a robust knowledge base by creating niche discussion groups.
 Examples may include a Club for onboarding advice and tips, or a Club for sharing knowledge on UX design.

 If you want your knowledge-sharing to reach everybody in the company, then a social feed may be the way to go!
 It works just how a social feed on social platforms work, which makes it second nature to most of us.
 Instead of using it to post videos of cats, however, you can use it to post videos of industry experts, whitepapers, guides, tip sheets, infographics, industry podcasts and much more.